XueFuzhao/XueFuzhao.github.io/_pages/about.md

 \[2021.3].
 Awarded by [President's Graduate Fellowship](https://www.nus.edu.sg/registrar/prospective-students/graduate/scholarship/president-s-graduate-fellowship-(pgf)) .
 Do appereciate the supervisors, friends and my parents.

 \[2021.3].
 I will join [HPC-AI @ NUS](https://ai.comp.nus.edu.sg/) lab to start my Ph.D. degree under the supervision of Presidential Young Prof. [You Yang](https://www.comp.nus.edu.sg/~youy/)!

-\[2020.12].
-Got one first-authored paper accepted to **AAAI 2021**.
-Thanks to all my collaborators!

-\[2020.7] Start my MEng study at NTU, supervised by Prof Chng Eng Siong and Prof. Sun Aixin.

-\[2020.6].
-Got one second-authored paper accepted to **ICML 2020**.
-Thanks to all my collaborators!

 Professional services
 ------